What is counseling & therapy?

 Do you take insurance?

-I offer a list of questions to ask your healthcare provider & provide a receipt so you may go forward with being reimbursed.
-See next FAQ below.
+See the list of questions below to ask your healthcare provider so you may go forward with being reimbursed.

 What do I ask my insurance company about reimbursement?